Nestlé, FTSE4Good and baby milk marketing practices

 For IBFAN's briefing on FTSE4Good - click here.

-1. Baby Milk Action recommends that people wishing to encourage baby food companies to improve their behaviour DO NOT invest in a FTSE4Good tracker as its company inclusion and assessment processes are flawed.
+1. Baby Milk Action recommends that people wishing to encourage baby food companies to improve their behaviour DO NOT invest in a FTSE4Good tracker as its company inclusion and assessment processes are flawed

 FTSE introduced new Breastmilk Substitutes (BMS) criteria for including companies in its FTSE4Good Index in September 2010.
-Under these criteria a company does not have to comply with the International Code of Marketing of Breastmilk Substitutes to be included, allowing Nestlé to be added to the Index in March 2011 while continuing with systematic violations of these minimum standards.
-For example, the leaflet and logo pictured claim that Nestlé formula ‘protects’, although babies fed on formula are more likely to become sick than breastfed babies and, in conditions of poverty, more likely to die.
+Under these criteria a company does not have to comply with the international minimum marketing standards to be included.
+This allowed Nestlé to be added to the Index in March 2011 even though it continues to systematically violate the International Code of Marketing of Breastmilk Substitutes and subsequent, relevant Resolutions of the World Health Assembly (the Code and Resolutions).

-FTSE Chief Executive, Mark Makepeace, wrote to the International Baby Food Action Network (IBFAN) on 17 June 2011 explaining why FTSE chose to change the standards to make it easier for companies to be included in the Index: “In the infant food sector we were not able to engage the companies as they were all being excluded from the index.”
+FTSE Chief Executive, Mark Makepeace, wrote to the International Baby Food Action Network (IBFAN) on 17 June 2011 explaining why FTSE chose to change the standards to make it easier for companies to be included in the Index: 'In the infant food sector we were not able to engage the companies as they were all being excluded from the index.'

 3. The FTSE4Good assessment process is flawed in its concept